glymphie/CTFdeploy/docs/yaml_setup.md

 ## pages
 The `pages` section is used to define the pages used to introduce users to the CTF.
-Pages are defined as dictionaries named after their path and configured by lists with list members.
+Pages are defined as dictionaries named after their path and configured by lists with list members or strings.

 ##### Must-have
 `index`: An index is necessary for introduction on the website.
 `page`: Filename, the page which is to be displayed according to the path.
 Stored in `OCD/pages_files`.

 ##### Optional